 A good way to conceal facts is through window dressing.
 If you’re a Republican, tell yourself how bad the Democrats are.
 This is a good one because you’ll be right.
 And if you’re a Democrat, tell yourself how bad the Republicans are.
 This is also a good one because you’ll also be right.

 Better yet, use this principle to understand the world.
 When you come across a group, ask yourself what it must be hiding in order to exist.
-And never be part of a group unless you’re the one leading it.
 When you know facts must be concealed for a group to function, you’ll know to purposely conceal the facts you want concealed.
 This way, you can use the group to your advantage.